 Partnering with a co-signer can potentially increase your approval odds when applying for a personal loan.
 The co-signer’s credit score can help you access loans that require a credit history.
 Whoever you apply with should understand that their credit score can be affected if you make late payments or default on the loan.

-Consider how many other debts you have, your income, and how much you can pay each month.
-You might lower the amount you decide to borrow and cut expenses in other areas of your budget to make things work.
+Consider your other debts, income, and monthly payment ability.
+To make things work, you might lower the amount you decide to borrow and cut expenses in other areas of your budget.

-Also, if you plan on using collateral for a secured personal loan, you don’t want to give up a valuable asset like a car.
-Realize that getting the money you need is only half the battle – you need to ensure you can repay the loan.
+If you plan on using collateral for a secured personal loan, you don’t want to give up a valuable asset like a car.
+Getting the money you need is only half the battle – you also need to ensure you can repay the loan.

 Browse for loans that meet your financial goals.
 Since applying for multiple loans can negatively impact your credit, try to only apply for one loan at a time.